Research says the anticipation of a trip may have a greater impact on happiness than the trip itself.

 While the $550 annual fee is hard to swallow, I can earn up to $200 in Uber Credit and $200 in airline fee credits a year.
 Plus, I get access to The Centurion Lounge.

-Another option which makes sense for those who fly American Airlines is the Citi AAdvantage card.
+Another option which makes sense for those who fly American Airlines (or another airline with a hub in your city) is the Citi AAdvantage card.
 With the first checked bag free for you and up to four people, the annual fee can certainly pay for itself for frequent American Airline flyers.

 In theory, I’d now apply for the card that’s ideal for me and reach the minimum spend requirements.
 Once then I have enough points in my account, I’ll transfer to Iberia Plus (if necessary) and book the flight.

 Step # 3: Research Hotels

 Bermuda is small.
 As such, I don’t have a lot of options when it comes to hotels.

 As we found out through Hotel Hustle the big hotel loyalty programs don’t have a hotel in Bermuda.